 In this work, we will ignore modern Christian scholarship.
 We will do it on purpose, with “malice aforethought” (see Ruckman’s Battlefield Notes, 2003), and correct the “good, godly, qualified, recognized authorities” like we would pull weeds out of a vegetable garden.
 We will either ignore them or else insult them (on purpose), while asking God’s blessing on our conduct—with a clear conscience.
 Where they run “askew” of THE BOOK, we will simply slap their mouths shut.
 We feel that is the correct Christian “response” to lying thieves who desire “the preeminent place” in the Body of Christ and obtain it by fraud, flattery, sophisticated rhetoric, and pious BALONEY.
 (Ruckman, Peter.
 The Books of 1 & 2 Thessalonians and Philemon.
 Pensacola, FL: BB Bookstore, 2005, p. xii of introduction)

 Why does Ruckman label all other scholars as liars?
 Quite often it stems from a mere disagreement, sometimes subjective and petty.
 In Ruckman’s mind, to disagree with him makes one a liar, no matter how subjective the issue may be.
 An example of this is how Ruckman downs scholars as “professional liars” for simply using the term “the Greek text,” when Ruckman has used that exact phrase multiple times!
-See Ruckman saying it’s wrong to use such terms as “the Greek” and “the Greek text.”
+See our article, Ruckman saying it’s wrong to use such terms as “the Greek” and “the Greek text.”

 Ruckman’s self-importance bleeds through

 Notice how Ruckman portrays other scholars as beneath him: